Establish the facts. File the claim. Recover what is owed.

 Claim → settlement

-Six months inside a back-catalogue recovery: the writer, the gaps, and the claim that settled in ninety-one days.
-Read the full case in Field Notes.
+that settles in ninety-one days.
+Read the full working in Field Notes.

 2,100 titles